-If you or a loved one has been bitten by a dog, you may be entitled to collect for your medical bills, lost wages, pain and suffering, and scarring.
-Many dog owners have insurance to pay these claims.
+If you or a loved one has been bitten by a dog, you may be entitled to collect for your medical bills, lost wages, pain and suffering, among other losses.
+Many dog owners have insurance to cover these claims.
 Our experienced Massachusetts dog bite lawyers do not charge any fees unless you receive a settlement or award.
-Please call our 24-hour phone line or fill out a contact form online for a free (no obligation) consultation.
+Call us 24/7 at 1-800-922-6878 or fill out a contact form online for a free (no obligation) consultation.

 Contact Us Now For Help!

-Typically a dog bite settlement will pay the victim for their medical bills, lost income, scarring, pain and suffering, mental anguish and other losses.
-Our experienced Massachusetts dog bite attorneys here have settled many large dog bite cases over the past 28 years and we know how to get you the compensation you deserve.
+Typically, a dog bite settlement will compensate the injured victim for their medical bills, lost income, scarring, pain and suffering, mental anguish, and other losses.
+Our experienced Massachusetts dog bite lawyers have settled many large dog bite cases over the past 28 years, and we know how to get you the compensation you deserve.
 For a list of our best dog bite settlements, click here.

-What Steps Do I Take After A Dog Bite Injury?
+What Should I do After a Dog Bite Injury?

 - Broken Bones